MTashreeqWaggie/Anime-Database/README.md

-# Anime-Database
+# Anime-API
-Web scraping and compiling a database of anime characters and information
+Web scraping and compiling an api of anime characters and information